 HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start using hydroxyprogesterone and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 This medication is given by injection into your hip area (upper outer area of the buttocks) by a health care professional, usually once a week (every 7 days) or as directed by your doctor.
-You will start receiving injections any time from 16 to 20 weeks of your pregnancy.
+You will start receiving injections any time from the 16th week through the 20th week of your pregnancy.
 You will continue to receive injections once a week until week 37 of your pregnancy or when your baby is delivered, whichever happens first.

 Use this medication regularly to get the most benefit from it.